Guide to the New Orleans Art Markets

 Where: Freret and Napoleon Streets, Freret/Uptown

-When: First Saturday of the month except for July and August, with two markets in December
+When: First Saturday of the month except for June, July and August, with two markets in December

 Hours: 11 a.m. – 4 p.m.

 Freret Market was born in 2007 as part of the revitalization effort of the commercial corridor of Freret Street and has been impressively successful since.
-This open-air market combines the elements of art, food and flea markets, and features dozens of 90 vendors offering everything from crepes to dog adoptions.
+This open-air market combines the elements of art, food and flea markets, and features about 70 vendors offering everything from crepes to dog adoptions.
 The market also features special events, local restaurant and catering business pop-ups and food carts, and live music.
-Freret Street kicks it up with an annual festival on the first Saturday of April, with many participating vendors who are also the market regulars.
+Freret Street kicks it up with an annual festival held in the spring, with many participating vendors who are also market regulars.

 Where: 619 Frenchmen Street, Marigny